Plurimi Wealth LLP (“PWL” or the “Firm”)

 The Firm takes a prudent approach to the management of its capital base and monitors its expenditure on a monthly basis in order to take account of any material fluctuations which may cause its Fixed Overhead Requirement to be reassessed.
 The Firm ensures that at all times it has sufficient capital to meet its Fixed Overhead Requirement and formally verifies this on a quarterly basis.

-Remuneration is determined and reviewed annually by the Senior Partners before being approved by the Management Body.
-The Partners approve the apportionment of profits between them in the annual financial accounts.
+Remuneration is determined and reviewed annually by the Senior Partners before being approved by the Board.
+The Partners approve the apportionment of profits between themselves in the annual financial accounts.
 The Management Body of the Firm do not believe it is of a sufficient size or complexity to require a “Remuneration Committee”, based on the grounds of proportionality.
 The Firm does not employ the services of an external consultant for this purpose.

-The only other firm in the group subject to these regulations is Plurimi Investment Managers LLP which maintains its own compliance reporting system.
+The only other firm in the Plurimi group which is subject to these regulations is Plurimi Investment Managers LLP which maintains its own compliance reporting system.